The Difference Between Earmark and Pork Barrel Spending & Why You Should Care

 As federal agencies, Congress, and the White House’s Office of Management and Budget work on an appropriations framework for the upcoming 2024 fiscal year, government affairs professionals must act quickly to stay ahead of the curve and make sure their issues are represented fairly.

 To build and execute an effective government relations strategy, you need to stay on top of the relevant legislation, deep dive into the news and analysis, and know who your key stakeholders are.
-FiscalNote’s 360-degree approach to issues management gives you all the tools you need to successfully plan and execute your government affairs strategy.
-Pursue the opportunities and mitigate the risk arising from legislation and regulation around the world in the most trusted policy monitoring platform.
+FiscalNote’s government relations software offers a 360-degree approach to issues management that gives you all the tools you need to successfully plan and execute your strategy.
+Pursue the opportunities and mitigate the risk arising from legislation and regulation with the best legislative tracking software.

 Ready to see for yourself?